mistermicheels/learning-notes/architecture-design/Deletes.md

 -   Potential approach: first check if anything is pointing to the object, then delete it
     -   Drawback: coupling!
 Having this kind of check means that the code for managing the object needs to know about everything that can reference the object, leading to increased coupling and a high chance of circular references
         -   In case of a monolith, you can use the Dependency Inversion Principle (see [SOLID principles](./oo-design/SOLID-principles.md)) to break the circular references
-    -   Drawback: race conditions possible if new reference to the object is added after the check but before the deletion (if you have real foreign keys, the DB will still prevent the delete, but you need to handle the error)
+    -   Drawback: race conditions possible if new reference to the object is added after the check but before the deletion
+        -   If you have real foreign keys, the DB will still prevent the delete, but you need to handle the error
 -   Potential approach: perform the delete and let the DB generate an error if anything still points to the object
     -   Drawback: not easy to turn DB errors into informative error messages to display to the user (might also introduce a lot of coupling by requiring the code for managing the object to know about everything that can reference the object)